 For many an expat, drinking comes as part of the lifestyle.
-In Singapore, for example, work culture is inextricably linked with drinking, while social life in Dubai often revolves around champagne brunches.
-Thailand, on the other hand, has a thriving nightlife culture that expats are frequently drawn to.
+In Singapore, for example, work culture is inextricably linked with heading out to the bar, while social life in Dubai often revolves around champagne brunches.
+Thailand has a thriving nightlife culture that expats are frequently drawn to.

 Risk factors for expat substance abuse